google/zetasql/docs/functions-and-operators.md

 Returned values truncate lower order time periods.
 For example, when extracting seconds, `EXTRACT` truncates the millisecond and microsecond values.

-See [Timezone definitions][timestamp-link-to-timezone-definitions] for information on how to specify a time zone.

 **Return Data Type**